 I’m finding it difficult deciding what to write about, my friends.
-It’s not that I don’t have ideas; it’s just that I don’t know what might be best.
+It’s not that I don’t have ideas; it’s just that I don’t know what might be best or how to make sense of what I do know.

 I have written here about baseball a few times.
 I guess I could again, even without games being played, big or little league.
 Baseball memories linger long, as you know.
 In fact, I just came across an image from a Little League game some years back.
 It was taken from behind the backstop showing one of my twin sons crouching in too-big catcher’s gear and the other twin on the mound, his left arm just coming down after the pitch, a slider it looks like.
 Between the two, the ball hangs, fuzzy in its movement, like a ghost in flight between one memory and another.
 It was the first time for a “Peebles battery” and the picture brought the moment right back to me.